x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/migrating-imap-mailboxes/migrating-imap-mailboxes.md

 5. If you are using the steps described in [Migrate Google Apps mailboxes to Microsoft 365 or Office 365](migrate-g-suite-mailboxes.md) or [Migrate other types of IMAP mailboxes to Microsoft 365 or Office 365](migrate-other-types-of-imap-mailboxes.md), you will create a list of mailboxes to migrate (CSV file).
 These migrations instructions start from the Exchange admin center, and you will need to create a CSV file that lists the email addresses, usernames, and passwords for the mailboxes you want to migrate.

-    You can also use the migrations page or setup instructions in the [Admin center preview to migrate from IMAP](imap-migration-in-the-admin-center.md) systems such as Gmail, Hotmail.com or Outlook.com.
+    You can also use the migrations page or setup instructions in the [Admin center preview to migrate from IMAP](imap-migration-in-the-admin-center.md) systems such as Gmail, Hotmail.com, or Outlook.com.
 These steps are the best if you plan to migrate mail for only a few users (less than 50).
-If you are migrating mail for more users it is easier to use a CSV file to enter all the information for the accounts.
+If you are migrating mail for more users, it is easier to use a CSV file to enter all the information for the accounts.

 6. Connect Microsoft 365 or Office 365 to the source email system.